 Expert Tips

-• Do not feel compelled to select a very large board because, ultimately, you must utilize every inch of the available space.
+• Do not feel compelled to select a giant board because, ultimately, you must utilize every inch of the available space.

 • Choose a tray/ platter with raised, higher edges to keep the food from spilling over.